Downtown Dental Excellence offers

 Aftercare

 It is very normal to be a little sore after the Teeth in a Day procedure, and because of this, your dentist may prescribe you pain reduction medicine.
 If they feel it is necessary, they may also provide you with antibiotics.
 Make sure to properly clean your mouth as your gums heal, and after.
 If you still have healthy teeth (in the upper or lower portion of your mouth), make sure to continue to take proper care of your teeth.
 Even if you have no natural teeth left, it is necessary to take good care of your oral health.
-Even without teeth, you still have gums, cheeks and a tongue to take care of.
-Continue to brush, floss and rinse your mouth twice a day.
+Even without teeth, you still have gums, cheeks, and a tongue to take care of.
+Continue to brush, floss, and rinse your mouth twice a day.

 If you notice any additional discomfort or issues with your implant denture, visit your dentist.
 They will check to see if there are any adjustments that need to be made.